 Some mental health problems are easier to diagnose than others.
 For example, if you're experiencing anxiety or depression, your doctor might be able to give you a diagnosis after a couple of appointments.

-For other mental health problems, it can take a while to get a diagnosis.
+It can take a while to get a diagnosis for some mental health problems.
 You might be asked to see how you feel over a period of time.
-This is to make sure your doctor understands what you’re experiencing.
+This is to make sure your doctor understands what you're experiencing.

 When you get a diagnosis, your doctor or health professional should talk you through what happens next.
 They should also talk you through the different types of treatments and support you can get.

 Getting a diagnosis can feel like a big step.
 It might help to: